Harish050696/Capstone_Assignment_2_Phonepay_Pulse_Transactions/README.md

 # Capstone_Assignment_1
-Phonepe Pulse Transactions data from 2018 to 2022
+Phonepe Pulse Transactions data of Indian States and District from the year 2018 to 2022